Ongehoord Nieuws pakt dubbel zoveel kijkers als NOS Journaal: 'Niet vreemd dat ze ons willen verbieden' https://t.co/tzJqNQWUKl

 red alert: IMF plans a haircut tax of 10% to cover the financial deficits...legal theft!

 The first president of the IMF (International Monetary Fund) was Camille Gutt...the very man who planned and orchestrated the haircut after World War II.
-Older generations still remember many people took their life during and after this LEGAL THEFT operation.
+Older generations still remember many people who took their life during and after this LEGAL THEFT operation.

-Super Tax on savings suggested by the IMF: A group of IMF economists is discussing the idea for a one time haircut tax on the savings in the eurozone: a super tax of 10 percent This would improve/correct the debt situations of most European countries with a single stroke.
+Super Tax on savings suggested by the IMF: A group of IMF economists is discussing the idea for a one-time haircut tax on the savings in the eurozone: a super-tax of 10 percent This would improve/correct the debt situations of most European countries with a single stroke.
 It would be an alternative to tax increases and spending cuts.

 The economists pretend that this is a purely theoretical proposal, but also an efficient solution to the debt problem.
-For the 15 eurozone countries the measure would reduce the debt to the acceptable levels we had before the financial crisis of 2008.
+For the 15 eurozone countries, the measure would reduce the debt to the acceptable levels we had before the financial crisis of 2008.

-In the eurozone there are a lot of savings.
+In the eurozone, there are a lot of savings.
 Your savings.
 Taxing savings by 10 percent yields Germany around 100 billion euros.
 The total of Dutch savings accounts in late August was 329 billion euros.
 A one-time tax charge of 10 percent thus provides nearly 33 billion euros, about the same amount as governments now want to save.